Documentation Index

 How ACE2ACE Forwarding Works

-1. Accounts are selected using a distribution
+2. Accounts are selected using a Forwarding Distribution.

 Step 1: Configure Vendors